yawaflua/Telegram.Net/README.md

 ```

 ### We know about this bugs:
-- [ ] Not working providing dependencies in class constructor and this gives an error.
+- [ X ] Not working providing dependencies in class constructor and this gives an error.
-      Try to not use provided dependencies in class.
-We are should to fix it in v1.0.2.
+      ~~Try to not use provided dependencies in class.
+We are should to fix it in v1.0.2.~~
+      Now just use static variables

 ## License
 This project is open-source and available under the [Apache 2.0 License](LICENSE).